Probabilistic Counters for Privacy Preserving Data Aggregation: Probabilistic Counters --- preliminaries

 The expectation and variance of the maximum of $n$ i.i.d. geometric variables have already been analysed in the literature.
-For instance, Szpankowski and Rego \cite{szpankowski1990yet} provided exact formulas for expected value and variance of such the variables.
-However they are impractical for applications for large $n$.
-Hence they also provided asymptotics (here, for maximum of $n$ independent $\mathrm{Geo}(1/2)$ distributions): $\EE{M_n}= \log(n)+ O(1)$ and $\mathrm{Var}(M_n)\approx \frac{\pi^2}{6\ln(2)^2}+\frac{1}{12}=3.507048\ldots$ and thus, similarly to Morris Counter, there are only $\log(\log(n)) +O(1)$ bits required on average to save MaxGeo Counter after $n$ incrementation requests.
+For instance, Szpankowski and Rego \cite{szpankowski1990yet} provided exact formulas for the' expected value and variance of such variables.
+However, they are impractical for large applications $n$.
+Hence, they also provided asymptotics (here, for a maximum of $n$ independent $\mathrm{Geo}(1/2)$ distributions): $\EE{M_n}= \log(n)+ O(1)$ and $\mathrm{Var}(M_n)= \log(n)+ O(1)$ and thus, similarly to the Morris Counter, there are only $\log(\log(n)) +O(1)$ bits required on average to save the MaxGeo Counter after $n$ increment requests.

-However, MaxGeo Counter was used as an aggregating algorithm by Flajolet and Martin \cite{flajolet1985probabilistic} for the first time.
-They have provided that $\EE{2^{M_n}}\approx \varphi n$, where the ``magic Flajolet---Martin constant'' (the name according to \cite{toth2020transcendental}) is defined as follows: